Yugo (manga)

-Yugo (勇午, Yuugo) is a Japanese manga series written by Shinji Makari and illustrated by Akana Shu, serialized in Kodansha's Afternoon magazine from 1994 to 2004.
-The series transferred to Kodansha's Evening magazine wherein the subtitle "the Negotiator" is added in.
+Yugo (勇午, Yuugo) is a Japanese manga series written by Shinji Makari and illustrated by Akana Shu.
+It was serialized in Kodansha's Afternoon magazine from 1994 to 2004.
+The series was transferred to Evening magazine where the subtitle "the Negotiator" is added in.
 Subsequent compilations of the original manga also add this phrase.
 The manga was adapted into an anime television series in 2004 as Yugo the Negotiator.
 The anime comprises the manga's first two major arcs, which fit within 13 episodes.
-The series follows Yugo Beppu, a hostage negotiator, in various cases around the world.
-Having both a very tough body and determination, and his keen insight, Yugo often goes to great length to rescue those he was asked to.